Mission & vision

 Technology should give people more control over their lives, not less.
 We build tools that expand autonomy, not create new dependencies.

-Assistive devices that cost $5,000 when a $200 DIY solution would work just as well (or better).
+Assistive devices that cost $5,000 when a $200 DIY solution would work just as well — or better.

 Insurance approval processes that take months while people wait for basic tools they need now.